nanlin999/WQRADMMsource/README.md

-# Source code for WQR-ADMM and parallel WQR-ADMM algorithms
+# Source code for WQR-ADMM algorithm

 It can be used to reproduce the simulation studies in the following paper: